SJafari78/new-blog/README.md

 # new-blog
-small website for using Jekyll
+small website for using Jekyll- update for test